 - Record notes: Just below the ratings slider bar is a place to record notes.
 Be sure your Note-taker uses this liberally: You may learn more about an outcome at this point than you did during Discovery interviews.

-- Confidential notes: Here’s one caveat to the last point: Sometimes it isn’t appropriate for the Note-taker to record customer comments for all to see.
-Perhaps the customer is relaying confidential information, e.g. strategic plans, competitive positions, financial data, etc. If you think this is the case, the Note-taker should relax, while the Observer makes a few private, hand-written notes.
+- Sensitive information: Here’s one caveat to the last point: Sometimes it isn’t appropriate for the Note-taker to record customer comments for all to see.
+Perhaps the customer is relaying sensitive information, e.g. strategic plans, competitive positions, financial data, etc. If you think this is the case, the Note-taker should relax, while the Observer makes a few private, hand-written notes.
 Later, these notes can be recorded in the Preference interview Prep Sheet for this interview in the “Confidential Notes” section.

 - Handling disagreements: It’s common for customer contacts in the meeting to give different ratings.
 Maybe the operations person rates importance at 3 and the marketing person rates the same outcome at 9.
 This is a good time to quietly listen as they debate and make their positions clear to each other: You’ll typically learn a lot if you don't interrupt.
 If they don’t reconcile their differences, ask the question this way: “From the perspective of your entire company, how important would you rate this?”
 Their parochial interests will then usually fade away, and you’ll get a rating that accurately reflects their company’s natural decision-making.

 - Split the difference: If your customer contacts were debating between ratings of “3” and “9,” you would never suggest recording a “6.”
 But if they are going back and forth between “7” and “8,” it’s perfectly fine to suggest “7.5.”
 (That’s why we included half-points in the rating scales.)